 If you specify a Uniform Resource Identifier (URI) but the requested resources are stored on different origin servers, you can create a domain name system (DNS) rule to replace the DNS record resolved from the hostname in the request.
 This ensures that the request is routed to the correct server to obtain the desired resources.

-DNS rules are supported by only Enterprise plans.
+DNS rules are supported only by Premium and Enterprise plans.

 How DNS rules work